Free Erie County Public Records Lookup (Search Anyone)

 The Freedom of Information Act (FOIA) and the Ohio Public Records Act allow anyone to request information maintained by state, county, and municipal government agencies; such information includes public records on warrants and arrests, probation sentences, and prisoner details.

 This resource details how to look up criminal and civil court cases, property information, and vital records such as birth, death, marriage, and divorce certificates.
-We’ll also provide streamlined guidance on running background checks and requesting reports.
+It also provide streamlined guidance on running background checks and requesting reports.

 The Ohio Public Records Act safeguards the public’s right to request access to records (unless exempted from law).
 In addition, requesters have no obligation to inform Ohio public records custodians of the purpose of their search.